tulasids5/PubMed-Project/README.md

 ```
 You can also specify options for debugging and saving the results to a file:

-  - **Debug mode**: Add the -d or --debug flag to print debug information.
+  - **Debug mode**: Add the `-d` or `--debug` flag to print debug information.
-  - **Save results to a file**: Use the -f or --file option to specify a file name to save the results.
+  - **Save results to a file**: Use the `-f` or `--file` option to specify a file name to save the results.
 ## Example usage:
 ```bash
 python pubmed/main.py "cancer research" -d -f results.csv
 ```
-This will fetch the results for "cancer research", enable debug mode, and save the results to results.csv.
+This will fetch the results for "cancer research", enable debug mode, and save the results to `results.csv`.

 ## Commands and Options
- - query (required): The search query string to search PubMed.
+ - `query (required)`: The search query string to search PubMed.
- - -d, --debug: Enable debug mode for detailed logs.
+ - `-d, --debug`: Enable debug mode for detailed logs.
- - -f, --file: Specify a file name to save the results.
+ - `-f, --file`: Specify a file name to save the results.
 If not provided, results are printed to the console.
 ## File Structure
 ```Code
 PubMed-Project/